-Length of Course: 1 Semester (up to 2 semesters maximum)
+Length: 1 Semester (up to 2

+semesters maximum)
-Credit(s): 1 credit per semester

-Diploma: Counts as an Elective
+Credit(s): 1 credit per semester Diploma: Counts as an Elective

-for all diplomas; General, Core 40,

-Academic Honors, Technical

 Peer Tutoring provides high school students with an organized exploratory experience to assist students in kindergarten through grade twelve (K-12), through a helping relationship, with their studies and personal growth and development.
 The course provides opportunities for the students taking the course to develop a basic understanding of individual differences and to explore career options in related fields.
 Peer Tutoring experiences are preplanned by the teacher trainer and any cooperating teacher under whom the tutoring is to be provided.
 It must be conducted under the supervision of a licensed teacher.
 The course provides a balance of class work relating to the development of and use of: (1) listening skills, (2) communication skills, (3) facilitation skills, (4) decision-making skills, and (5) teaching strategies.